shivangi060/Travelog/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** sn2606, TravelLog, LinkedIn, swaranjananayak@gmail.com, TravelLog, Social Network website for sharing travel experiences & travel micro-blogging.
+***  TravelLog, Social Network website for sharing travel experiences & travel micro-blogging.
 -->